AlgoMaster Logo

 Scroll

-The diagram above shows a typical RAG query.
-Notice that most of the input tokens come from the retrieved context and chat history, not the user's actual question.
-This is a common pattern: the user types 20 words, but you send 3,600 tokens to the model.
-Understanding this breakdown is the first step to optimization.
+The diagram shows a typical RAG query.
+Most of the input tokens come from retrieved context and chat history, not from the user's question.
+A user may type 20 words while the system sends thousands of tokens to the model.
+Much of cost optimization is about closing that gap without removing context the model actually needs.

 The Hidden Costs